Buying guide

 AI summary

-A boarding house has at least six tenants renting individual rooms for 28 days or more with shared facilities.
-A written boarding house tenancy agreement is mandatory, detailing rules, rent, and fire safety information.
+Boarding houses are properties with at least six tenants renting rooms for 28+ days with shared facilities.
+A written boarding house tenancy agreement is mandatory, detailing rent, house rules, and fire safety plans.

 What is a boarding house?